gemworks/gem-farm/README.md

-# Gemworks 💎
+# Gem Farm 💎
+_by Gemworks_

-Gemworks is a collection of Solana on-chain programs for doing all kinds of cool stuff with NFTs ("gems" 💎).
+Gem Farm is a collection of on-chain Solana programs for NFT ("gem" 💎) staking.

-Currently it consists of:
+It consists of:

-- Gem Bank 🏦 - lets you manage a whitelisted collection of gems across any number of lockable vaults.
+- Gem Bank 🏦 - responsible for storing NFTs, lets you configure which mints are/not allowed into the vaults
-- Gem Farm 🧑‍🌾 - lets you offer a yield-bearing facility to loyal gem stakers.
+- Gem Farm 🧑‍🌾 - responsible for issuing rewards, lets you configure fixed/variable rates, lock up periods, fees, rarities & more

 # Official deployment 🚀